Additive and geometric transversality of fractal sets in the integers: Discrete fractal geometry and multiplicatively invariant subsets of the integers

 First, we remark that every $\times r$-invariant subset of $[0,1]$ can be ``lifted'' to a $\times r$-invariant subset of $\Nz$.
 Indeed, if $X\subseteq[0,1]$ is $\times r$-invariant, then one can show that the set

 is $\times r$-invariant.
 We will not make use of this fact, so we leave the details to the interested reader.
 Of more importance to us is the converse direction, stated in the following proposition.
-Recall from \cref{sec_cont_discr_fractal_geom} the definition of Hausdorff distance. \begin{proposition} For any $\times r$-invariant set $A\subseteq \Nz$, the sequence $X_k\coloneqq (A\cap [0,r^k))/r^k$ converges with respect to the Hausdorff metric $d_H$ as $k\to\infty$ to a $\times r$-invariant set $X\subseteq [0,1]$ satisfying $\dimh X=\dimdm A=\dimdh A$.
-In particular, the discrete Hausdorff dimension of $A$ exists and equals the discrete mass dimension of $A$. \end{proposition}
+Recall from \cref{sec_continuous_fractal_geometry} the definition of Hausdorff distance.